-Location, location, location!
 Although to some degree, the importance of location for a small business is arguably decreased in the law firm context, it is still a key consideration.
 Some lawyers, especially when they are starting out, may decide to work from home due to financing considerations.
 On the other hand, meeting with clients and running a practice at home is usually not a viable long-term option, so selecting an office location from the start may be worthwhile.
 Also, sharing space in an office may decrease the financial impact on the lawyer or firm just starting out.
-However, virtual law offices are becoming a good choice for solos.
+However, virtual law offices are becoming a good choice for solo practitioners.

-Permits, licenses and identification numbers.
 Your practice will almost surely need a federal Employer ID Number (EIN), and there may be additional state or local licensing requirements varying by locale.

-Office Equipment.
 You will need furniture and electronics:

-- Telephone System and Requisite Service
+- Telephone System and Requisite Service;

 - Computers, Software, Printers, Scanner